msilaev/VGGT-Long-Gsplat/README.md

 ### 🚨 4 - **Important Notice**: Memory Management & Requirements

-In long-sequence scenarios, addressing CPU memory constraints and GPU memory limitations has always been a core challenge.
-VGGT-Long resolves GPU memory limitations encountered by VGGT through chunk-based input partitioning.
-As for CPU memory constraints, we achieve lower CPU memory usage by storing intermediate results on the disk (the consequences of CPU memory overflow are far more severe than GPU issues - while GPU OOM may simply terminate the program, CPU OOM can cause complete system freeze, which we absolutely want to avoid).
+In long-sequence scenarios, addressing CPU memory and GPU memory limitations has always been a core challenge.
+VGGT-Long resolves **GPU** memory limitations encountered by VGGT through chunk-based input partitioning.
+As for **CPU** memory constraints, we achieve lower CPU memory usage by storing intermediate results on the **disk** (the consequences of CPU memory overflow are far more severe than GPU issues - while GPU OOM may simply terminate the program, **CPU OOM can cause complete system freeze**, which we absolutely want to avoid).
 VGGT-Long automatically retrieves locally stored intermediate results when needed.
-Upon completion, these temporary files are automatically deleted to prevent excessive disk space consumption.
+Upon completion, these temporary files are **automatically deleted** to prevent excessive disk space consumption.
 This implementation implies two key considerations:

-1. During operation, sufficient disk space must be reserved (approximately 50GiB for 4500-frame KITTI 00 sequences, or ~5GiB for 300-frame short sequences);
+1. During operation, **sufficient disk space** must be reserved (approximately 50GiB for 4500-frame KITTI 00 sequences, or ~5GiB for 300-frame short sequences);

-2. The actual runtime depends heavily on your disk I/O speed and memory-disk bandwidth, which may vary significantly across different computer systems.
+2. The actual runtime depends heavily on your **disk I/O speed** and **memory-disk bandwidth**, which may vary significantly across different computer systems.

 ## Acknowledgements